 The convenience of store-bought, boxed cornbread is hard to beat.
 Fortunately, cornbread mix has a long shelf life when properly stored.

-When remaining sealed and stored at room temperature, a box of cornbread mix will remain at good quality for 12 to 18 months.
-Fortunately, you don’t have to do too much guessing about its date of expiration, as its packaging will usually have a “use-by” date printed on it.
+When remaining sealed and stored at room temperature, a box of cornbread mix will remain of good quality for 12 to 18 months.
+Fortunately, you don’t have to do too much guessing about its expiration date, as its packaging will usually have a “use-by” date printed on it.

 If the expiration date has passed, and you are unsure of whether or not it has spoiled, ensure the odor is not bad, there is no mold, and its appearance has not changed significantly.

 While a box of cornbread mix may be fine to eat even after the expiration date, its quality may change.
 Its texture, color, and flavor may not be up to ideal standards.

 If you have leftover cornbread, there is a way to save it for your next meal.
 Cornbread that has already been cooked can be preserved for longer if stored properly.